 Before dyeing a garment, I always ask myself this question - what will I do if it is ruined?
 Or is a totally different color than I wanted?
 If you feel that it will be alright with "okay" to either question then maybe you can try some of the methods suggested.

 Polyester is very unpredictable and does usually dye well even with dye "made" for poly.
 I am assuming this is a one piece dress which means the dye will have to be for polyester, nylon and spandex.
-Many dyes require heat at some point and that may be a problem with these materials.

 Have you thought about taking your dress to an upscale dry cleaners and ask their opinion and price - IF - they will consider doing it.
 I do not believe they will and if they do, they will not give you any kind of guarantee.